5 Days in Puerto Viejo: Exploring The Caribbean Coast

 We use affiliate links to support our travels.
 Read more here

 Thinking about planning a trip to Puerto Viejo?
 Do it!
-We finally branched out from the Pacific Coast for our first time in August, and it definitely won’t be our last trip.
+We finally branched out from the Pacific Coast for our first time in August 2023, and it definitely won’t be our last trip.
 Puerto Viejo is an under-the-radar beach town on the Caribbean side of the country that shouldn’t be missed.
 The Afro-Caribbean culture gives this region a distinct personality and nothing like the rest of Costa Rica.
-We’re so excited to share this guide with you. 🤙

 Puerto Viejo Costa Rica